mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 `nmcli dev status` should show em1 as unmanaged (even without disabling network manager).

-After starting a guest vm, a virtual interface should show on the bridge as well (e.g. vnet0).
+After starting a guest vm, a virtual interface should show on the bridge as well (e.g. vnetX or tapX).

 ###Guest Configuration